ksu-cs-textbooks/cis301/content/3-chapter/3_5-knightsKnavesTT.md

 - F: [T T] [T F] [F T]
 ```

-And we see that there is only one truth assignment that satisfies the statement -- `[F F]`, which corresponds to Ava being a knave and Bob being a knave.
+And we see that there is only one truth assignment that satisfies the proposition -- `[F F]`, which corresponds to Ava being a knave and Bob being a knave.

 ## Conclusion